zhujinchong/3DGS-native/readme.md

 Densification and pruning logic is based on [yzslab/gaussian-splatting-lightning](https://github.com/yzslab/gaussian-splatting-lightning), but restructured here with minimal data preparation and simplified training logic.

-## TODO

-- Improve performance — This implementation focuses on correctness and clarity over speed; there's room for Warp kernel optimization.
-- Filter inactive points — The saved .ply files include many points that do not contribute to rendering.
-A better pruning strategy or visibility check is needed.

 ## License

 This project is licensed under the **GNU Affero General Public License v3.0**.